Immunisation resources

 Australian Technical Advisory Group on Immunisation (ATAGI) has released its 2026 influenza vaccination advice ahead of this year’s flu season.

-Annual influenza vaccination is recommended when it becomes available in April 2026, before the start of the influenza season.
+Annual influenza vaccination is recommended, ideally before the start of the influenza season.

 You must report all influenza vaccinations, both National Immunisation Program (NIP) and privately purchased, to the Australian Immunisation Register (AIR).